GreatFruitOmsk/pyqtdeploy-mirror/doc/overview.rst

   the embedded filesystem just as if they were being imported from an ordinary filesystem.

-Note that :program:`pyqtdeploy` does not itself use PyQt.
+Note that :program:`pyqtdeploy` generated code does not itself use PyQt.
 :program:`pyqtdeploy` can be used to deploy non-PyQt applications, including simple command line scripts.
 However, as every deployed application is linked with the :program:`QtCore` library, you should make sure that you application's